ServiceStack/vite-plugin-press/README.md

 # vite-plugin-press

-Static markdown content for creating blogs, videos
+Static markdown content for creating blogs, videos and other content